-Graphene has been employed as an excellent support for metal nanomaterials because of its unique structural and physicochemical properties.
-Silver nanoparticles (AgNPs) with exceptional properties have received considerable attention in various fields; however, particle aggregation limits its application.
+Abstract: Graphene has been employee as weellent support for metal nanomaterials because of its unique structural and physicophemical properties.
+Silver nanoparticles (AgNPs) with exceptional properties have received considerable attention in various fields, however, the particle aggregation lines its application.
 Therefore, the combination of AgNPs and graphene based nanocomposites (Ag-graphene based nanocomposites) has been widely explored to improve their properties and applications.
-Excitingly, enhanced antimicrobial, catalytic, and surface enhanced Raman scattering properties are obtained after their combination.
-In order to have a comprehensive knowledge of these nanocomposites, this Review highlights the chemical and biological synthesis of Ag-graphene nanocomposites.
-In particular, their applications as antimicrobial agents, catalysts, and sensors in biomedicine, agricultural protection, and environmental remediation and detection are covered.
+Excitingly, the enhanced antimicrobial, catalytic, and surface enhanced Raman scattering properties are obtained after their combination.
+In order to have a comprehensive knowledge on these nanocomposites, this paper highlights the chemical and biological synthesis of Ag-graphene nanocomposites.
+In particular, their applications as antimicrobial agents, catalysts, and sensors in biomedicine, agricultural protection, environmental remediation and detection are covered.
 Meanwhile, the factors that influence the synthesis and applications are also briefly discussed.
-Furthermore, several important issues on the challenges and new directions are also provided for further development of these nanocomposites.
+Furthermore, several important issues on the challenges and new directions are also provided for the better development of these nanocomposites.